 Have been a Michigan registered swimmer at the time of competing in a qualifying meet;

-Have competed in at least three (3) Michigan Swimming sanctioned meets, which are open to all Michigan swimmers and have completed a minimum of three (3) individual events at each of these three meets.
-If a prelim/final meet any scratches from finals will not be counted as an individual event.
+Have competed in at least three (3) Michigan Swimming sanctioned meets, which are open to all Michigan swimmers who meet the meet qualifying times (excludes closed meets including but not limited to closed invitationals, dual and tri-meets) and have completed a minimum of three (3) individual events at each of these three meets.
 Athletes are not eligible for Travel Fund Reimbursement if they are eligible to receive funding from USA Swimming, another LSC, and/or college/university.

 Any swimmer, who believes they will be reasonably unable to satisfy the requirements which apply to the number of meets in which an athlete must compete, may file a request for waiver with the Michigan Swimming Board of Directors.
 The Board of Directors will review these requests on a case by case basis, their decision is final.